 What To Do When Winter Comes Around

 Winter can be a rough period for air conditioners.
-Good AC maintenance is to cover your room or home’s air conditioners or, if possible, remove them and store them away for the season.
+Good air conditioner maintenance is to cover your room or home’s air conditioners or, if possible, remove them and store them away for the season.
 In addition, you want to protect all units, especially outdoor ones, from winter weather and potential debris.

 There’s a lot you can do yourself to keep your air conditioner unit working well.
 But sometimes, despite your best intentions, you need to call in our air conditioner maintenance professionals in Waukesha to help you.
 There’s no shame in calling for help, especially when it comes to complex systems like air conditioners.

 If you need a professional, we’re the company that will handle your air conditioner maintenance jobs in the Waukesha area by the book – no funny business!
 On Time Heating & Cooling has over 200 five-star reviews and all of our technicians are licensed and experienced.

 Give us a call or use our online self-scheduling feature today for air conditioner maintenance and cleaning in Waukesha!